MVladislav/ansible-cis-ubuntu-2204/README.md

 This role **will make changes to the system** that could break things. \
 This is not an auditing tool but rather a remediation tool to be used after an audit has been conducted.

+This role was developed against a clean install of the Operating System. \
+If you are implimenting to an existing system please review this role for any site specific changes that are needed.

 Based on [CIS Ubuntu Linux 22.04 LTS Benchmark v1.0.0](https://downloads.cisecurity.org/#/).